 - Using technology resources for unauthorized uses.

 - Logging onto another user's account; sending e-mail, voice mail, etc. from another's or from an anonymous account.

 - Unauthorized use of the College's registered Internet domain name(s).

 - Using another person's telephone authorization code, line, or network system access for chargeable services.

 - Using voice services to incur charges for collect or third-party calls which are billed to the College and not to your direct line.

-- Changing your Sauk Valley Community College-issued machine name to a name that is different from that assigned by Information Services.
+- Changing your Sauk Valley Community College-issued machine name to a name that is different from that assigned by ITS.

 ( Back to list)

 - Attempting to interfere with service to any user, host, or network.
 This includes "denial of service" attacks, "flooding" of networks, deliberate attempts to overload a service, port scans and attempts to "crash" a host.

 - Use of any kind of program/script/command designed to interfere with a user's computer or network session.